-(a) Strongly silica undersaturated ultrapotassic suites, such as those abundantly occurring in the Roman Province, are lacking in the Alpine magmatic stage;

-- (b) The isotopic signatures of Alpine anorogenic rocks mostly overlap the compositions of the Sicily Province.
-However, La Queglia rocks resemble more closely typical HIMU basalts than observed for any Apennine-stage volcano.
-However, EM1-type compositions are lacking in the Alpine rocks; - (c) The mantle end-member of the mantle-crust mixing trend of Alpine orogenic rocks is substantially different from that envisaged for the Apennine stage.
-In the latter, the mantle end-member has FOZO-type signatures such as Etna.
-In contrast, the mantle end-member of the Alpine stage orogenic rocks is clearly represented by low Pb-isotope compositions, which are closer to DMM than to FOZO or HIMU (Fig. A.4b).
+- (a) Strongly silica undersaturated ultrapotassic suites, such as those abundantly occurring in the Roman Province, are lacking in the Alpine magmatic stage; - (b) The isotopic signatures of Alpine anorogenic rocks mostly overlap the compositions of the Sicily Province.
+However, La Queglia rocks are closer to typical HIMU basalts than observed for any Apennine-stage volcano.
+Moreover, EM1-type compositions are lacking in the Alpine rocks; - (c) The mantle end-member of the mantle-crust mixing trend of Alpine orogenic rocks is substantially different from that envisaged for the Apennine stage.
+In the latter, the mantle end-member has high Pb-isotope ratios similar to FOZO (e.g. Etna).
+In contrast, the mantle end-member of the Alpine stage orogenic suite has a clear unradiogenic-Pb isotopic signature, which resembles closer DMM than FOZO or HIMU (Fig. A1.4b).

-Overall, these contrasting features encourage some comments on key aspects of magmatism and geodynamics in the Alps-Apennine orogenic belts, which, although speculative, can furnish interesting hints on mantle contamination, magmatism and geodynamics.
+Overall, these contrasting features encourage some comments on key aspects of magmatism and geodynamics in the Alps-Apennine orogenic belts, which, although speculative, can furnish interesting hints on mantle contamination, magma origin and geodynamic settings.